Home Blog Page 215

 Understanding the Five Love Languages

-If you’ve never heard about the 5 Love Languages here’s a short explanation: everyone expresses their love in a certain way.
+The 5 Love Languages is a medium through which everyone expresses their love.
 This means that we also receive love in a certain way.

-Sometimes in relationships, we are receiving love from our partner, but if it’s not in our language then we may not appreciate, or possibly even feel loved.
+Sometimes in relationships, we receive love from our partner, but if it’s not expressed in our language, then we may not appreciate it, or possibly even feel loved.
 The best love that can be shown is the language of the receiver.

 Think about our actual languages.
 If you try explaining something to someone who speaks a foreign language, you will not get very far once you’ve exhausted all universal gestures.

-The same is true with the love languages, in order to understand each other you must understand what language each of you are speaking.
+The same is true with love languages; to understand each other, you must understand what language each of you is speaking.

 Look at the 5 different love languages and find out what you, or your loved one needs to feel loved.
 (Keeping in mind that it’s a spectrum, with all languages being appreciated, but one or two more important than the others in order to feel loved.)